Learn to Identify These 5 Types of Emotional Vampires

-Just like the other relationships that we develop throughout our lives, the emotional ties grow one way or another depending on how they are nurtured.
+Just like the other relationships that we develop throughout our lives, emotional ties grow one way or another depending on how they are nurtured.
 Naturally, if we feed them sadness, envy, complaints or constant anger, what we will create are unhealthy ties.
 Here’s where we must be careful of emotional vampires.

-The truth is that, without effective self-defense strategies to keep them at bay, we become a delicious dish for emotional manipulators, which makes us end up developing unhealthy behaviors and symptoms (overeating, isolating yourself, mood swings, feeling constantly tired …).
+The truth is that, without effective self-defense strategies to keep them at bay, we become a delicious dish for emotional manipulators.
+In turn, this makes us develop unhealthy behaviors and symptoms (overeating, isolating yourself, mood swings, feeling constantly tired).

-They have been called by different names: toxic people, emotional vampires or predators, parasites, etc. However they are called, and although this classification has no scientific basis, there are people who are exhausting and make us fall into a state of emotional collapse that we find difficult to bear.
+There are many names for these types of people: toxic people, emotional vampires or predators, parasites, etc. Although this classification has no scientific basis, there are people who are exhausting and make us fall into a state of emotional collapse that we find difficult to bear.

-Below we will define 5 types of people who are toxic to our emotional health, sucking our energies like a vampire and stalking us like a predator.
+Below we will define 5 types of people who are toxic to our emotional health.
+And so, these people suck our energy like a vampire and stalk us like a predator.
 Therefore, they are emotional vampires.

 1. The passive-aggressive person